-Preschool and Child Care immunization requirements, with notes about exemptions, are summarized here:
+Preschool and Child Care immunization requirements, with notes about exemptions, are summarized here on the ODH website.

-This page links to an Ohio Department of Job and Family Services CHILD MEDICAL STATEMENT FOR CHILD CARE that also includes a section and checkbox for exemptions.
+Ohio Department of Job and Family Services Child Medical Statement for Child Care form includes a section and checkbox for exemptions.

-Ohio Department of Education (ODE) also licenses preschools and child care, and the ODE Child Medical Statement with buttons to mark exemptions can be found here:
+Ohio Department of Education (ODE) also licenses preschools and child care, and the ODE Child Medical Statement form has buttons to mark exemptions.